Voyageurs: Fading and end of the voyageur era

 After the merger of the NWC and HBC, much trade shifted to York Factory (the Hudson Bay route) and later some went south to Minnesota.
 After 1810, the western posts were linked to British bases on the Oregon coast.
 By mid-century the HBC ruled an inland empire that stretched from Hudson Bay to the Pacific.
 The Carlton Trail became a land route across the prairies.
 HBC land claims were transferred to Canada by the Rupert's Land Act 1868.
 From 1874 the North-West Mounted Police began to extend formal government into the area.
 The fur trade routes grew obsolete starting in the 1880s, with the coming of railways and steamships.

 Several factors led to the end of the voyageur era.
 Improved transportation methods lessened the need to transport of furs and trade goods by canoe.
 The presence and eventual dominance of the Hudson Bay York boat-based entry into the fur trade areas eliminated a significant part of the canoe travel, reducing the need for voyageurs.

 Completion of the Canadian Pacific rail line in 1882 finally eliminated the need for long-distance transportation of furs by voyageurs.
 Also, the volume of the North American fur trade declined, although it continues to this day.
 Fur animals became less plentiful, and demand for furs dropped.
 Products such as silk became popular and replaced beaver fur, reducing the fur trade further.
 With the completion of the railway and the closure of Fort William as a rendezvous point, both occurring in 1892, that year is considered by some to mark the end of the voyageur era.
 Later, many French Canadians stayed in the bush for the prospecting and mineral exploration trades that grew from the middle of the 19th century into viable industries, especially in Northern Ontario.

-Nonetheless, the voyageurs enjoyed one prominent revival in the minds of the British public - at the end of 1884, Field Marshal Garnet Wolseley was dispatched to Khartoum with a military expedition to relieve Major General Charles George Gordon, who had been besieged by the Islamist Mahdist movement.
+Nonetheless, the voyageurs enjoyed one prominent revival in the minds of the British public – at the end of 1884, Field Marshal Garnet Wolseley was dispatched to Khartoum with the Nile Expedition to relieve Major General Charles George Gordon, who had been besieged by the Islamist Mahdist movement.
 Wolseley demanded the services of the voyageurs and insisted that he could not travel up the Blue Nile without the voyageurs to assist his men as river pilots and boatmen.
 The demand for the voyageurs, however, slowed down the British response, and ultimately the relief of Khartoum came two days too late.